purescript-freedom/purescript-freedom/docs/02-Concepts.md

 `purescript-freedom` relieves some pains, but it have new pain.

-`purescript-freedom` doesn't have yet dev tool that have time travel debugging, but can create it.
+`purescript-freedom` doesn't yet have a dev tool with time-travel debugging, but it can be created.
-But, in its tool, each state transitions can't have name when time travel debugging.
-Because it uses just pure function to update state without through algebraic data type.
+However, because the library uses just pure function to update state without going through algebraic data type, the state transitions of this tool cannot have names when time-travel debugging.

 This is trade-off.